heremaps/com.here.validate.svrl/readme.md

 - `args.validate.blacklist` - Comma separated list of words not to be present in the running text
 - `args.validate.cachefile` - Specifies the location of cache file to be used.
 Validation will only run across altered files if this parameter is present
 - `args.validate.check.case` - Comma separated list of words which have a specified capitalization
+- `args.validate.color` - When set, errors and warnings are highlighted using ANSI color codes
 - `args.validate.mode` - Validation reporting mode.
 The following values are supported:
 	- `strict`	- Outputs both warnings and errors.
 Fails on errors and warnings.
 	- `default` - Outputs both warnings and errors.
 Fails on errors only